angelmanzur/Room_for_dessert/README.md

 The results area better than expected, can we do better?
 The next step was to test a Neural Network to see if we can do a bit better.
 After reveiwing tutorials and documentation for several neural networks, it is easy to see we could fall into a rabit hole.
 Instead of exploring multiple models, I decided to pick a RNN model as it has shown to be quite effective [2], and test different vectorization models.
 ### Word2Vec + Recurrent Neural Network
+Using the same word embedding as with teh random forest, we train a neural network, obtaining an accuracy score of 0.85
 ![](figs/w2v_rnn_conf_matrix_test.png)

  | Category |  precision  |  recall | f1-score  |
 |:---:|:---:|:---:|:---:|